kazizi-dev/system-monitoring/README.md

 ### Design 3:
-1 Extra web app metrics by using Elastic Application Performance Monitoring (APM).
-Use the metrics to monitor user clicks, amd API latencies.
+1. Extract web app metrics by using Elastic Application Performance Monitoring (APM).
+Use the metrics to monitor user clicks, API and web page latencies.
 2. Extract Docker metrics by using Elastic Metricbeat.
+These metrics will tell us information such as uptime, resource usage, and any errors.

 ![Alt text](images/design3.png?raw=true "Title")

 ### Lessons Learned :
 1. It is difficult to differentiate between error logs during log processing and filtering.
 There needs to be a better backend logging system that assigns unique codes to each error.
+That way it is easier to process and filter logs for alerting purposes.

 2. It is costly to run EC2 instances for real-time data processing compared with scheduled Lambdas which tend to be a cheaper solution for data that does not require frequent access.

-3. The quality of data depends mainly on the processing and aggregation steps.
+3. The quality of data depends mainly on the initial processing and aggregation steps.
 Enhance these steps further.

 ### Future Improvements:
 1. Enhance log processing through better info/error logs.